Slepian model based independent interval approximation for the level excursion distributions: Conclusion

 \section{Conclusion}

 Using the Slepian-based IIA to approximate the excursion time, distributions have been extended to non-zero crossing levels.
 By utilizing the crossing behavior of the process of interest and matching the clipped version of this process to a non-stationary switch process, probabilistic valid approximations are obtained.
 An application to the Gaussian diffusion process is presented, and the results are in line with those obtained from simulations.
 There are several natural directions for future work on this topic.
-Perhaps the most important is to investigate asymptotics when $u\rightarrow \infty$.
-A key part of this extension is to provide a theoretical argument that motivates the use of only $E_+$ since for large $u$, there is little interest in knowing that the process is below $u$ due to it being this most of the time.
+Perhaps the most natural step is to investigate the asymptotics of the IIA at high crossing levels.